 THE FEDERATION OF JEWISH SERVICES, Manchester (The Fed)

 Runs a charity shop – ‘The Charity Box’.
 100% of profits from the shop support The Fed’s community services.
 The Fed is always seeking donations of good quality clothing and household items for resale.
-The Charity Box is situated at 62 Cheetham Hill Road, Manchester M8 5BN Tel: 0161 492 0422.
+The Charity Box is situated at 62 Bury Old Road, Manchester M8 5BN Tel: 0161 492 0422.

 GOODS FOR GOOD

-Require the following items in good condition to send to Jewish communities in Ukraine, Moldova and the Baltics, as well as refugees in Kurdistan.
+Require the following brand new items to send to Jewish communities in the UK, Ukraine, Moldova as well as refugees in Kurdistan.
 They also support 80 UK-based charities who need everyday essential goods.

 - Incontinence pads